You're Killing Me Susana

 You're Killing Me Susana (Me estás matando, Susana) is a 2016 Mexican romantic comedy-drama film directed by Roberto Sneider.
 The film tells about the self-assured handsome Eligio, who is trying to get his wife back, who for some reason always leaves him, when he thinks everything is fine.

+The film is based on the 1982 novel Ciudades desiertas by Mexican writer José Agustín.